-Charah is a total solutions company providing unparalleled service and innovation, well-known for our complete line of coal combustion product (CCP) management and power plant support services.
+Charah is a total solutions company providing unparalleled service and innovation, well-known for our complete line of coal combustion product (CCP) management, fly ash sales and marketing, and power plant support services.
 We recognize the environmental issues related to working with our industry partners, and our Engineering and Environmental Group has the expertise and experience to ensure our operations are compliant with local, state, and federal regulations.
 Some of the highlights of our environmental program include:

 - Landfill Management – Landfill management may involve both environmental and engineering services from Charah during the day-to-day operations our team provides.
 We train our staff to develop a clear understanding of the approved permit to operate (PTO) the landfill.
 Such issues as byproduct placement, fill progression, site access, stormwater segregation and leachate collection and disposal are just a few key points of good operational practice.
 Understanding the byproduct is also a key point to a safe and successful landfill operation given the many variations that can be present with handling Class C or Class F Fly Ash, Bottom Ash, and/or Gypsum.